ieabbas/What-the-Ninja-/README.md

 # What-the-Ninja-
- game created with a group for an object oriented programming course
+ A game created with a group for an object oriented programming course